srosca/JavaScript-Garden/doc/ro/array/constructor.md

 Being able to set the length of the array in advance is only useful in a few cases, like repeating a string, in which it avoids the use of a loop.

-Posibilitatea de a seta lungimea unui array in avans este utila doar in cateva cazuri, cum ar fi repetarea unui string, caz in care se evita folosirea unui loop.
+Posibilitatea de a seta lungimea unui sir in avans este utila doar in cateva cazuri, cum ar fi repetarea unui string, caz in care se evita folosirea unui loop.

     new Array(count + 1).join(stringToRepeat);